marvinrusinek/devchallenges-recipe-blog/README.md

 <b>Screenshot:</b>
 <img src="http://www.marvinrusinek.com/portfolio-projects/devchallenges-recipe-blog.png" align="center">

-- Live demo can be found here: FILL IN
+- Live demo can be found here: https://recipe-blog-two.vercel.app
 - The webpage was relatively easy to develop using Angular framework.
-- I used HTML5 along with SCSS and media queries to stylize the page.
+- I used HTML5, SCSS, CSS Grid/grid areas and media query to make the page responsive for mobile devices.

 ### Built With
 - Angular (https://www.angular.io/)